davelawrence/shopify-image-renamer/README.md

 - Only the first image for each variant is mapped to the variant; additional images appear in the gallery but are not variant-specific.
 - If a single image is mapped to multiple variants, the script duplicates and renames it for each variant association, ensuring unique filenames and URLs.
 - The script dynamically handles any number of variant options (future-proof for Shopify changes).

+## Troubleshooting

+- If you see an error like `"Variant ID" [gid://shopify/ProductVariant/50200915214633] must be a number`, ensure your CSV contains only the numeric part of the Variant ID (e.g., `50200915214633`).
+The script now handles this automatically.

 ## License